Sharing of Unlicensed Spectrum by Strategic Operators: Introduction

 \section{Introduction}

 Hundreds of megahertz of unlicensed spectrum under 10 GHz is currently available and more will likely be allocated in the near future.
-Unlike licensed frequency bands, an unlicensed band is free to use by anyone as long as basic constraints on the transmit power spectral density (PSD) are satisfied, except in a few regions and bands, where an additional simple protocol (such as listen-before-talk) also needs to be followed.
-A fundamental question is how multiple wireless operators can effectively share the ``free'' unlicensed spectrum while mitigating the effects of the tragedy of the commons~\cite{commons-1968}, namely, the spectral efficiency becomes severely degraded due to excessive interference from overuse.

-Recent work on using unlicensed spectrum has studied on WiFi offloading from a cellular network \cite{Pyattaev-2013,Dimatteo-2011,Zhang-2012}.
+Unlike licensed frequency bands, an unlicensed band is free to use by anyone as long as some basic constraints are satisfied.
+The constraints are usually on the transmit power spectral density (PSD).
+In a few bands in several regions in the world, an additional simple protocol (such as listen-before-talk) also needs to be followed.
+A lot of work on unlicensed spectrum focused on WiFi offloading of cellular data \cite{Pyattaev-2013,Dimatteo-2011,Zhang-2012,Zhou-2016}.
 In comparison with WiFi, Long Term Evolution (LTE) technology has benefits of high efficiency and robust mobility \cite{Qualcomm-2014, Nokia-2014}.
 Most operators and vendors believe that LTE in unlicensed spectrum (LTE-U) will seamlessly extend cellular networks and require no separate management as WiFi offloading would.

 Challenging coexistence issues arise with multiple LTE-U and WiFi operators.
 It is a consensus within the 3rd Generation Partnership Project (3GPP) that LTE-U should not disrupt concurrent WiFi services \cite{Nokia-2013,Intel-2014}.
-More importantly, since every LTE-U operator is incentivized to make the maximum use of the free spectrum, without an effective scheme for cooperation, many operators are likely to suffer from severe interference, leading to the tragedy of the commons.
+More importantly, since every LTE-U operator is incentivized to make the maximum use of the free spectrum, without an effective scheme for cooperation, many operators are likely to suffer from significant interference, leading to severely degraded spectral efficiencies, also known as {\em the tragedy of the commons}~\cite{commons-1968}.
 Two fundamental questions are addressed in this work: 1) Can intrinsically selfish and strategic operators cooperate for their mutual benefit? and 2) if so, how should strategic operators with dynamic traffic cooperate?